-Much of the sediment and rock we cored at Sites C0013, C0014, and C0016 was intensely hydrothermally altered, silicified, and mineralized.
-Exceptional among the disseminated and vein, stockwork-type sulfide we recovered is the massive sphaleriterich ore we cored in Hole C0016B.
+Much of the sediment and rock we cored at Sites C0013, C0014, and C0016 was intensely hydrothermally altered, and mineralized.
+Exceptional among the disseminated and vein, stockwork-type sulfide we recovered is the massive sphalerite-rich ore we cored in Hole C0016B.
 This marks the first time this type of massive sulfide, which closely resembles the Kuroko black ore, has been recovered from an active deep-sea hydrothermal system.
-We recovered only 2.1 m of core from 45 m of penetration in this hole, which will make reconstruction of the lithostratigraphy impossible, but the recovered core is diverse and spectacular.
-Besides the sphaleriterich black ore, it includes boulder-sized, coarsely crystalline anhydrite veined by pyrite, as well as veined and mineralized volcanic breccia.
+We recovered only 2.1 m of core from 45 m of penetration in this hole, which makes reconstruction of the lithostratigraphy impossible, but the recovered core includes a wide diversity of lithologies that are typically associated with VHMS mineralization.
+In addition to the sphalerite-rich black ore, it includes a boulder-sized, coarsely crystalline piece of anhydrite veined by sphalerite-pyrite, as well as pyrite veined and altered volcanic rock.
 Detailed studies of these lithologies, in the context of all that is known about the active hydrothermal system at Iheya North Knoll, will provide direct evidence of how VHMS mineral deposits in general, and the Kuroko ores in particular, are formed.